DataDog/hiring-engineers/answers.md

 * Public URL of the Final Dashboard is available [here](https://p.datadoghq.com/sb/g55o5dmyhmz6xa1c-512575f2d971e8211c3589b18585ccd7)

-* Dashboard:
+* Dashboard that includes infrastructure metrics and application metrics.
+Please change the time scale to view metrics if it isn't available in real-time.
 ![Final-dashboard](screenshots/4.7.final-dashboard.png)

 # Final Question

-Datadog has been used in a lot of creative ways in the past.
+Question: Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

 Is there anything creative you would use Datadog for?

+Answer:
 There are a lot of areas that I think Datadog can potentially be used for:

 * Public Transport: